 Ans: To foster research we publish the NCU Law Review, a biannual, blind peer-reviewed journal.
 It serves as a forum for the promotion and circulation of views on contemporary legal issues and for encouraging quality research and publications.
 Faculty members contribute research papers in international and national journals of repute and in conference proceedings and presentations.
 Recently a research scholar published three books on environment and sustainable development.
 She was sponsored by the International Union for Conservation of Nature (IUCN) and the Research Institute of Environmental Law (RIEL), Wuhan University (China), to attend a workshop in China.
 ‘Manupatra’, the online research portal, conducts certificate legal research training and sessions for students.
 It is the largest content aggregator of Indian and international material, linking primary information, secondary material and proprietary analytical content.

 Ans: The Moot Court Committee at the NCU Law School, Gurugram encompasses the spirit for mooting that NCU recognizes as its own.
 Apart from maintaining a strong internal mooting structure, the Committee has been entrusted with the responsibility of hosting annually, the NCU Law School National Moot Court Competition.
-To this extent, the Committee is proud to find itself entrusted with the organisation of a very prestigious and well respected moot court competition on Environmental Laws.
+The Objective is not to organize a competition but at the same time hold mooting with a purpose or a cause.
+To this extent, the Committee is proud to find itself entrusted with the organization of a very prestigious and well respected moot court competition on Environmental Laws.
 The Committee also makes efforts to inculcate the fresher batch with the techniques of mooting and therefore conducts regular sessions on court manners and arranges for the Intra-Moot Competitions.
 Given the extraordinary amounts of preparatory work involved in the organisation of the various events, the Committee is an ever bustling centre of activity, and is without wonder, a coveted committee to be in.

 Q11.
 What are the free legal aid facilities provided by School of Law?